Cepave/CepaveJobs/README.md

 - Comfortable with frequent, incremental code testing and deployment.
 - Comfortable with collaboration, open communication and reaching across functional borders.
 - Unix-liked (Linux or FreeBSD) system administration and programming experience, able to automate tasks with (shell) scripts.
-- Participate in assigned projects and can work with minimal supervision.
+- Accomplish assigned projects under minimal supervision.
-- Has knowledge of and ability to use configuration management tools and revision control system (Git, SVN, Saltstack, cfengine, etc.).
+- Ability to use configuration management tools and revision control system (Git, SVN, Saltstack, cfengine, etc.).
 - Solid experience in operating system automation, knowledge in Puppet, Chef, Salt, and Ansible.

 **加分項目**：